 Example: While transporting materials to a job site in his personal vehicle, a painter rear-ends another car.
-The accident is the painter’s fault, so the driver of the other car sues to recoup the cost of repairs and medical bills.
-The painter’s hired and non-owned auto insurance policy covers the cost of the lawsuit, as well as the settlement or judgment.
+The accident is the painter’s fault, so the driver of the other car sues to recoup the cost of repairs.
+The painter’s HNOA policy covers the cost of hiring an attorney and the court-ordered judgment.

 Commercial auto insurance, not hired and non-owned auto insurance, helps pay for medical bills and property damage related to an accident in a business-owned vehicle.
 It also covers vehicle theft and other types of damage to a business-owned vehicle.
-Read more about commercial auto insurance coverage.

 Hired and non-owned auto insurance only covers accidents that take place while you’re using a personal or rented vehicle for work purposes.
 It doesn’t cover accidents that happen while you’re using the vehicle for personal reasons, which includes your commute to and from work.